How Much Does a Chimney Cap Cost to Install?

 Prefabricated vs. Custom Caps

-Homeowners can choose between prefabricated chimney caps and custom ones.
+Homeowners can choose between prefabricated chimney flue caps and custom ones.
 Prefabricated chimney caps are typically readily available in stock sizes, whereas custom-made chimney caps are made to order.
-For this reason, custom chimney caps can cost much more than prefabricated ones, at $200 to $1,000 per cap.
+For this reason, custom chimney caps can cost much more than prefabricated ones, at $425 to $845 per cap.
 The customization includes not only the dimensions but the style, material type, and any decorative finishes.
 If the size or style of the chimney cap the homeowner needs is not available in a prefabricated version, they will have to purchase a custom cap instead.

 Repair vs. Replacement